TheDemocracyFoundation/epitome-django/AutoInstaller/README.md

 For Red Hat: git, python3, python3-virtualenv, python3-pip

 * **Epitome Updater**: This will download the repository again and replace the files inside your installation.
 It will not update outdated packages, you need to run a system update for this, and activate your virtual environment to update django.
 This will not delete your database contents.

+Please note that you currently need to create your own secret key and put that in the settings.py file inside the folder Epitome.

 # Troubleshooting